-- Company A can use RAM to create independent user accounts for operators (the employees who perform operation and maintenance on resources) under the account and grant permissions to them.
+- Company A can use RAM to create independent RAM users for operators (the employees who perform operation and maintenance on resources) and grant permissions to the RAM users.

-- User accounts do not possess resources.
+- RAM users do not possess resources.
 By default, they do not have access permissions on the resources they create and can only operate on the resources after they are authorized.

-- The fees incurred due to operations of user accounts are billed by their accounts.
-User accounts have no permission to pay for themselves.
+- The fees incurred due to operations of RAM users are billed by their accounts.
+RAM users have no permission to pay for themselves.